-The primary source of data for the ISO New England native generation average emissions and marginal emission rate calculations for NO_x , SO_2 , and CO_2 was the US EPA Clean Air Markets Division (CAMD) database.11 The database contains measured 2020 air emissions (tons) reported by generators under EPA's monitoring and recordkeeping requirements for the Acid Rain Program, NO_x mass emissions, and the Regional Greenhouse Gas Initiative (RGGI).12
+The primary source of data for the ISO New England native generation average emissions and marginal emission rate calculations for $NO_x$ , $SO_2$ , and $CO_2$ was the US EPA Clean Air Markets Program Data (CAMPD).
+The database contains measured 2021 air emissions (tons) reported by generators under EPA's monitoring and recordkeeping requirements for the Acid Rain Program, $NO_X$ mass emissions, and the Regional Greenhouse Gas Initiative (RGGI).

 For those units not required to report emissions data to EPA under 40 CFR Part 75 for a federal or state regulation, monthly emission rates (lbs/MWh) from the New England Power Pool Generation Information System (NEPOOL GIS) were used.
-If this information was not available, annual emission rates (lbs/MWh) from EPA's eGRID2019 were used.
+If this information was not available, annual emission rates (lbs/MWh) from EPA's eGRID2020 were used.
 In the case of no other sources of data, emission rates based on eGRID data were obtained for similar type units.
-These unit-specific emission rates were used in conjunction with the actual 2020 megawatt-hours of energy production (generation), from the ISO's database used for energy market settlement purposes, to calculate tons of emissions.
+These unit-specific emission rates were used in conjunction with the actual 2021 megawatt-hours of energy production (generation), from the ISO's database used for energy market settlement purposes, to calculate tons of emissions.

-For calculating average emissions, approximately 23% of the total NO_X emissions, 21% of the SO_2 emissions and 69% of the CO_2 emissions were based on EPA's Clean Air Markets data.
-When emissions data obtained from NEPOOL GIS are also included, those percentages increase to over 86% of total NO_X , SO_2 , and CO_2 emissions.
+For calculating average emissions, approximately 23% of the total $NO_X$ emissions, 21% of the $SO_2$ emissions and 76% of the $CO_2$ emissions were based on EPA's Clean Air Markets data.
+When emissions data obtained from NEPOOL GIS are also included, those percentages increase to over 86% of total $NO_X$ , $SO_2$ , and $CO_2$ emissions.